swagtop/bevy-flake/docs/details.md

 # The environment wrapper sets up the MacOS environment variables based on the
 # path given by this environment variable.
 You should not set this yourself, but
-# set it through the `macos.sdk` attribute.
+# set it through the `macos.sdk` config attribute.
 BF_MACOS_SDK_PATH

 # This is the path to the Windows SDK used for the Windows targets.
 By default
-# it is set to the one from nixpkgs, but you can package override it with your
+# it is set to the one from nixpkgs, but you can set it to any other version
-# own in sharedEnvironment, if you'd like.
+# through the `windows.sdk` config attribute.
 BF_WINDOWS_SDK_PATH

 # The environment wrapper uses this variable to switch to the appropriate